Puremidine™ (Spermidine)

 Older adults with cognitive complaints.

 Modest improvements in memory performance vs placebo.
-CRITICAL CAVEAT: small trial; SmartAge trial follow-up showed less impressive results; effect sizes modest.
-Spermidine remains under active investigation but should NOT be marketed as established cognitive enhancer.
+Critical caveat: small trial; SmartAge trial follow-up showed less impressive results; effect sizes modest.
+Spermidine remains under active investigation but should not be marketed as established cognitive enhancer.

 Side effects and drug interactions